Top Benefits of Intermittent Fasting

 Intermittent fasting involves voluntary abstinence from food and drink in a certain period of time.
 Now, you may think this is quite odd, as you are essentially depriving yourself of life’s necessities.

 Yet, studies have shown that it can be one of the most powerful ways to transform your health.
 Eating regularly for some days and consuming less on others enables the body to boost its cellular and metabolic functions, promoting optimal wellbeing.

 Intermittent Fasting Approaches

-Another approach is the 5:2, when you are allowed to eat normally five days a week, and dramatically cut calories on two fasting days, or what is essentially a 36-hour food break.
-And there’s also alternate day fasting (ADF) that alternates 24-hour periods of fasting (or restricted calorie consumption) with normal eating days.
+Another approach is the 5:2 when you are allowed to eat normally five days a week, and dramatically cut calories on two fastings.
+There’s also alternate day fasting (ADF) that alternates 24-hour periods of fasting (or restricted calorie consumption) with normal eating days.

 What’s evident in these approaches is the flexibility.
 Compared to other diets, intermittent fasting lets you have a ‘diet break’ in certain days of the week.

 This would be a big difference too, counting calories and total restriction, where you are basically dieting the 24/7.
 It’s a more sustainable form of dieting, for those who want flexibility when trying to lose weight.

 There’s a reason why intermittent fasting has gained considerable attention.
 Many health benefits apart from weight loss are seen in studies.
 Here are some of the ways that this approach can help you: